syncfusion-content/javascript-docs/js/Spreadsheet/Getting-Started.md

 ---
-title: Getting Started for Essential JavaScript Spreadsheet
+title: Getting Started for Syncfusion Essential JavaScript Spreadsheet
 description: How to create a Spreadsheet with data source, apply format and export it as excel file.
 platform: JS
 control: Spreadsheet